 Pets are the best.
 They bring out the best in us as a species, and if you own one, I'm sure you'll agree that pets are integral members of the family.
 They offer us comfort, celebrate our achievements, and develop their own personalities over the years.

 Cleaning up after them, on the other hand, is a labour of love.
 Dogs and cats in particular are fantastic companions, but they are still some of the messiest, clumsiest critters on the planet.
-In order to combat the inevitably messy results of the summer walking season, we’ve compiled a list of the best cleaning hacks for pet owners.
+In order to combat the inevitably messy results of the summer walking season (we also have tips for spring, just in case), we’ve compiled a list of the best cleaning hacks for pet owners.

 A simple pair of dishwashing gloves can become your best friend when it comes to shedding cat and dog hair.
 Put on a pair of traditional yellow cleaning gloves and sweep your hands over the carpet, area rug, or your animal themselves.
 The excess hair will stick to the rubber gloves with ease.
 Then, toss the gloves in the kitchen sink full of water and watch the hair float to the surface.
 Gather it up, and toss it in the trash.